-And as Impresionists once upon a time tried to forget how to paint in order to paint, we must try to forget how to think in order to really think …
+And as Impressionists once upon a time tried to forget how to paint in order to paint, we must try to forget how to think in order to really think …

 Note from the author

-The Greek text (Harmonia Philosophica – Αντιφάσεων Αρμονία, which can be found in Google Knol or here) presents more examples in its effort to unify all philosophical theories under the same umbrella and more analysis on why being illogical could be the most logical thing to do… In any case, you can contact me directly (via email or comments in this page) to ask anything you want.
+The Greek text (can be found here) presents more examples in its effort to unify all philosophical theories under the same umbrella and more analysis on why being illogical could be the most logical thing to do… In any case, you can contact me directly (via email or comments in this page) to ask anything you want.

 - Στους αντίποδες του ορθολογισμού, Λεβ Σεστώφ, εκδόσεις Printa.

 - 10 επίκαιροι διάλογοι με τους Προσωκρατικούς, Κωνσταντίνος Βαμβακάς, εκδόσεις Σαββάλας.

 - Farewell to Reason, Paul K. Feyerabend, 1987, ISBN 0-86091-184-5, ISBN 0-86091-896-3.